Fuyukai/Lilligant/README.rst

 to Peaceful both in-game and during world creation, and makes mob spawners automatically delete themselves on tick as a small micro-optimisation.

+In addition, Lilligant will disable the hunger bar from rendering in peaceful mode.

 JVM Argument Checking
 ---------------------